Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/mem_access.md

 # Elementary memory access
-This part of Ikarus makes it possible to read and write memory as different data types - integers, strings, arrays of integers and strings and bytes.
+This part of Ikarus makes it possible to read and write memory as different data types - integers, strings, arrays of integers or strings and bytes.

 If `address <= 0`, an error is thrown.
 Otherwise, an attempt is made to read or write at this address.
-If the address falls into invalid range, for example in a code segment,access violation will occur (Gothic crashes).
+If the address falls into invalid range, for example in a code segment, access violation will occur (Gothic crashes).
 In the case of string operations, it is also necessary that at the specified position a valid zString already exists.

 ## Initialization